nerink/regex/gist-template.md

 Group #3 captures the domain extention (i.e .com or .net) [a-z\.]{2,6}.

 ### Bracket Expressions
-There are also 3 bracket expressions.
-The information in the bracket expressions is contained between an opened and closed brackets[].
+The information in the three bracket expressions is contained between an opened and closed brackets[].
 This indentifies which information is allowed to be matched.

 Bracket Expression #1: [a-z0-9_\.-] - includes case sensitive characters from a-z, numbers from 0-9 an underscore, periods and hyphens.

 Bracket Expression #2: [\da-z\.-] - includes all digits, case sensitive characters from a-z, periods and hyphens

 Bracket Expression #3: [a-z\.] - includes case sensitive characters from a-z and periods.

 ### Greedy and Lazy Match

-### Boundaries

-### Back-references

-### Look-ahead and Look-behind
+The example stated only used greedy quantifiers + and {}.
+It will allow the match to expand as long as it neess to go.
+If these quantifiers were lazy quantifiers, they would appear as +? or {}?, this will direct the system to make the shortest match.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Nerin Kaur & this bootcamp has helped me a lot!
+Here is my github repository: